How to Use Google Search Console to Improve Your Rankings

 In fact, even though I use a paid rank tracker, I still start my rank tracking journey with Search Console.
 The reason is it gives me an inside scoop into how Google understands my blog posts which is difficult to see when using a paid rank tracking tool.

 Using this data I’ll make my first optimizations and then move over to my paid rank tracker for a more detailed analysis.

 In this post, I’ll show you how to use Google Search Console to improve your rankings.
 I’ll also get into its limitations as a rank tracker.
-To do this, I’ll be showing you some reports in Rank Ranger’s rank tracking platform
+To do this, I’ll be showing you some reports on Rank Ranger’s SERP rank tracker

 It’s important to note that I’ll not be covering the Search Console basics.
 In other words, I assume you already know how to set up your account.
 Also, I’ll not be getting into the various reports such as Coverage, Core Web Vitals, etc.

 The reason is I want to specifically focus on content strategy in this post.

 Tier One Rank Tracking - What is Google Seeing?

 Once I’ve published some content, promoted the heck out of it, and let it sit for a while, the first place I look is Google Search Console.

 When you publish new content on the web, it takes time for Google to figure out where to place it on the SERPs.
 Google will test it out in various SERPs in various positions.